 When you're looking at options for using OER in your course, you have a few options: you can choose to adopt materials as-is, adapt materials to better meet your needs, or create new materials to share openly with other instructors.
 Use the following tabs to learn more about each of these options.

-Alternately, if there are OER available on the topic your course covers, but no single resource is broad enough to cover the needs of your course, you may want to consider building an "OER course pack," a selection of various OER, free online materials, and websites which make up the resources for use in a course.
+Alternately, if there are many OER available for your course but none covers the needs of your course, you may want to consider building an "OER course pack," a selection of various OER, free online materials, and websites which make up the resources for use in a course.
 Like traditional course packs, these sets of materials can be extremely versatile and adaptable for different uses.

 If there are no high-quality OER available on your topic or if you have course materials that you believe are superior to the OER available to you online, you may want to consider creating or licensing your own course materials.
-Creating Open Educational Resources can be as simple as openly licensing and sharing a syllabus you currently use or sharing lesson plans on OER repositories like OER Commons.
+Creating OER can be as simple as openly licensing and sharing your lesson plans online, or they can be as complex as publishing a traditional textbook.

-Other OER creation processes, such as publishing open textbooks, can be more complex.
-You can work with the Digital Press or pursue a Miller Open Education Mini-Grant to support your work:
+If you're interested in publishing an open textbook, you can work with the ISU Digital Press or pursue a Miller Open Education Mini-Grant to support your work:

 Click on the tabs below to learn more about Open Educational Resources!